Advice

 Is there Government Assistance for Retirees in Australia?

 Age and residency are two characteristics that affect eligibility.
-Calculating your benefits considers your income, assets, and marital status.
-This is done to ensure that retirees can maintain a comfortable standard of living.
+Calculating your benefits considers your annual income amount, assets, and marital status.
+This is done to guarantee that retirees can maintain a comfortable standard of living.

 What is the Association of Superannuation Funds?